sougatamaitragit/annuity/README.md

 # Build / Compile application

-To build the workspace , please use below command from workspace home directory , where pom.xml resides.
+To build the workspace , please use below command from workspace home/root directory , where pom.xml resides.
 Once you download it from git annuitypayment will be your home directory .

-To build / compile workspace and run unit tests please issue following command from home directory
+To build / compile workspace and run unit tests please issue following command from command prompt .
+Current directory in command prompt must be project's home directory .

     mvn clean compile test.

 # Package Application
 In order to package application as jar file , kindly issue following command from workspace home directory .

      mvn package

      This will create a executable jar file under annuitypayment/target folder .
 Name of the jat file is annuitypayment-0.0.1.jar

 # Execute the application

-To execute the application kindly go to target folder mentioned above or you can copy jar file any folder of your choice and run below command
+To execute the application kindly go to target folder mentioned above or you can copy jar file any folder of your choice and run below command from command linke .

     java -jar annuitypayment-0.0.1.jar

 # Application Access / Service Execution